FeliceRivarez/FeliceRivarez/README.md

   I personally served as team leader, model designer, and programmer.

-In this semester(Fall 2024), courses I am taking include：
+In the upcoming semester(Spring 2025), courses I am taking include：
-- Operating System
-- Computer Architecture
-- Compilers
-- Computer Network
+- Computer system design (计算机系统设计，专业必修课)
-- NLP
-- Computer Graphics.
+- Software engineering
+- Deep learning (Advanced) (深度学习-高阶，专业选修课)
+- Big data computation and application （大数据计算与应用，专业选修课）

-I will make repositories for some of these courses public after the end of this semester.
-If I am allowed to, public repos to appear include NLP and Computer Graphics.
-Repos for other courses will probably not be made public since there are already numerous other repos for reference.
+At the end of spring 2025, course repos to appear include those for deep learning and big data (subject to change).
+Repos for other courses may also be made public.

 [![Ashutosh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=FeliceRivarez&theme=react)](https://github.com/ashutosh00710/github-readme-activity-graph)

 Private repos other than course repos are for research purposes.
 Though I'd very much like to make them public, it remains unknown whether I am allowed to do so, considering research ethics and anonymity of paper submissions.
 For now, I simply use these repos for code backup and version control.